Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Introduction

 \section{Introduction}

 Brain development during the first few months of life is a period of rapid structural and functional reorganization, making it a critical window for identifying potential neurodevelopmental deficits.
 Accurately predicting developmental outcomes during this period is essential for enabling early interventions that can mitigate the lifelong impact of developmental delays.
-Neonatal fMRI data, such as those from the Developing Human Connectome Project (dHCP), have shown potential for predicting neurodevelopmental outcomes~\cite{LI2024114168}~\cite{Xia2024}~\cite{GONDOVA2023100170}~\cite{Eyre2021}.
+Neonatal fMRI data, such as those from the Developing Human Connectome Project (dHCP), have shown potential for predicting neurodevelopmental outcomes~\cite{LI2024114168}.
 However, the spatiotemporal complexity of neonatal brain activity presents significant challenges for conventional analysis methods.
 This study investigates the potential of the Swin 4D fMRI Transformer (SwiFT)~\cite{kim2023swiftswin4dfmri}, a deep learning architecture designed to process high-dimensional fMRI data, for predicting neurodevelopmental outcomes from neonatal fMRI.
+Unlike existing methods, SwiFT leverages 4D spatiotemporal attention mechanisms to effectively capture dynamic brain connectivity patterns, offering a novel approach for analyzing neonatal fMRI data.
 Specifically, we aim to predict Bayley Scales of Infant and Toddler Development, Third Edition (Bayley-III/BSID-III) composite scores, encompassing cognitive, language, and motor skills, using neonatal fMRI from the dHCP dataset.
 To address the challenges of limited neonatal data and high dimensionality, we explore dimensionality reduction using group Independent Component Analysis (ICA) and pretraining SwiFT on large publicly available adult fMRI datasets.

-We hypothesize that (1) SwiFT will outperform existing baseline models in predicting Bayley-III scores due to its ability to capture complex spatiotemporal patterns in fMRI data and (2) incorporating ICA features and pretraining will further improve predictive accuracy.
-We further aim to interpret SwiFT's predictions using Integrated Gradients with Smoothgrad sQuare (IG-SQ)~\cite{captum1}~\cite{captum2}~\cite{captum3} to identify brain regions associated with early cognitive, language, and motor development.
+We hypothesize that (1) SwiFT outperforms baseline models in predicting Bayley-III scores due to its ability to capture complex spatiotemporal patterns in fMRI data and (2) incorporating ICA features and pretraining further improves predictive accuracy.
+Furthermore, we aim to interpret SwiFT's predictions using Integrated Gradients with Smoothgrad sQuare (IG-SQ)~\cite{captum1} to identify brain regions associated with early cognitive, language, and motor development.
+This research advances the state of neurodevelopmental prediction by introducing a robust and interpretable framework for neonatal fMRI analysis.
+By addressing key methodological challenges, our findings lay the groundwork for future applications in neurodevelopmental research and clinical practice.